jlevesy/envconfig/README.md

 ### Maps

-You can affect values into maps, just like arrays and slices, however key type must be supported by the parser colllection.
+You can affect values into maps, just like arrays and slices, however key type must be supported by the setter colllection.

 ```go
 type NestedAppConfig struct {